altmattr/mq-magic/stem_club/2_building_models.md

 Note in your lab book which variants worked, and which ones did not.

-In the next workshop we will combine what we learned about the models to try and understand how AI models like this work under the hoo.
+In the next workshop we will combine what we learned about the models to try and understand how AI models like this work under the hood.